craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. In the Navigation menu, click **Users > Active users**.

-1. Add users as follows.
+1. Add a user as follows.

    | Setting | Value |
    | --- | --- |